nikey22/imac-uga-roms/README.md

 `System Preferences > Displays > Color > Open Profile > mmod`

-warning: please remember this is a WSON based card.
-You will be unable to recover from a bad flash with a regular clip.
+warning: please remember these are WSON based card.
+You will be unable to recover from a bad flash with a regular clip using CH341a.